pgRouting/workshop/docs/basic/plpgsql_function.rst

 The function's signature:

-* The input parameters highlited.
+* The input parameters highlighted.
-* The output columns are not higlighted.
+* The output columns are not highlighted.
 * The function returns a set of values.

 .. literalinclude:: ../scripts/basic/chapter_8/all-sections-8.sql